-Designing Custom Stickers
+Designing Your Own Stickers

 It has never been easier to design and make your own stickers in custom shapes.
-Located in the United Kingdom, Handy Labels can print, cut and deliver custom stickers printed with any design and get it to you in less than 2 working days, now that’s impressive!
+Located in the United Kingdom, Handy Labels can print, cut and deliver bespoke stickers printed with any design and get it to you in less than 2 working days, now that’s impressive!

 With our free online sticker creator at your disposal and support staff ready to assist over chat, phone or email, as well as our extensive guides, tools, videos and tutorials.
 Getting the exact result that you need has never been easier.